ahhmedkhan/soc-home-lab/README.md

 # SOC Home Lab

-A hands-on Security Operations Center lab, built from scratch to practice real detection and investigation work — not a tutorial walkthrough, a genuine build with real troubleshooting and real alerts.
+A hands-on Security Operations Center lab, built from scratch to practice real detection and investigation work, a genuine build with real troubleshooting and real alerts.

 ## Architecture